 Thus the purpose of empirical evaluation was to determine whether in practice SWAPGENET was faster at solving constraint satisfaction sequencing problems than GENET.
 Although any extra cost in determining moves will be countered by a reduction in constraints to satisfy and search space size, this may not be worthwhile for all problems.
-We compared SWAPGENET and GENET on two problems: the zebra problem and the car sequencing problem, and present results below.
+We compared SWAPGENET and GENET the car sequencing problem, and present results below.